iingles/isaac-ingles-3790-final/README.md

     1. #### Custom events:

     1. #### Local Store:

 1. ### Present a form for user input that provides useful form validation and feedback:
+   1. [Login Page](https://iingles-3790-final.netlify.com/login), source located at /src/views/Login.vue
+   * **This will only display if the user's login state is false, right now the default is set to "true" so you don't have to login every time.
+You must "logout" if you can't see the form.**
+   2. [Help Page](https://iingles-3790-final.netlify.com/Help), source located at /src/views/Help.vue

 1. ### Custom directive used on at least one component: